Coffee Maker Repair San Diego

 F73 is a Brew Unit Fault.
 It means that the brew unit is not moving in the proper position to activate the microswitches.
 When one of the switches on the brew unit drive is not activated, the display will show an F73 error.
 Several reasons can cause the brew unit not to move.

-• The Brew Unit Jammed due to lack of maintenance or mechanical reasons.
+• The Brew Unit Jammed - due to lack of maintenance or mechanical reasons.
 Replacing the brew unit will solve this issue.

-• Defective Brew Unit Drive.
-Replacing this part is not an easy task, and it has to be carried out by an experienced technician.
+• Defective Brew Unit Drive - Replacing this part is not an easy task, and it has to be carried out by an experienced technician.
+All MD Appliance LLC technicians have professional experience working on Miele Coffee Makers.

 Coffee Maker Maintenance Tips